 Ray carried his humble beginning from being raised on a farm to his final days in this life.
 One of his favorite sayings was, “have a nice day and may the good Lord take a liking to ya”.
 His family will be forever thankful to have had him as the patriarch of his family and he will be sorely missed.

 Visitation will be held from 3:00 pm until 5:00 pm, Monday, September 7, 2020, with the funeral following at 5:00 pm all at Mason-White Funeral Home in Washington.
 Graveside services will be held 1:00 pm, Tuesday, September 8, 2020, at Oak Dale Cemetery in Bluford, IL.
 In lieu of flowers, memorials in his name may be given to Bradley University Athletics, https://campaign.bradley.edu/campaign/athletics?path=general, 1501 West Bradley Avenue, Peoria, IL 61525.
 To share a memory or send a condolence for his family, visit www.masonfuneralhomes.com.

-To send flowers to the family or plant a tree in memory of Raymus "Ray" Tate, please visit our floral store.
+To send flowers to Raymus "Ray" Tate's family, please visit our floral store.

 Bradley University Athletics